 The concept of a B2B marketer accountable for revenue began to gather steam and many voices joined this chorus.
 In parallel, we began to see an explosion of choices in technology to execute on the transformation and many practical examples of how B2B marketers could and should be accountable for revenue.

-In 2017, my reflections on the role of the Revenue Marketing leader and marketing, in general, have evolved.
-Today, revenue marketing 2.0 consists of the three Cs:
+My reflections on the role of the Revenue Marketing leader and marketing, in general, have evolved.
+Today, revenue marketing consists of the three Cs:

 “Culture eats strategy for breakfast”